 A context component instance can have many public input and output endpoints that can be accessed from outside it's CamelContext.
 When there are many it is recommended that you use logical names for them to hide the middleware as shown above.

-However when there is only one input, output or error/dead letter endpoint in a component we recommend using the common posix shell names in, out and err concert to create a signature for an exchange in one part of the exchange's workflow and then verify the signature in a later part of the workflow.
+However when there is only one input, output or error/dead letter endpoint in a component we recommend using the common posix shell names in, out and err

 CRYPTO COMPONENT FOR DIGITAL SIGNATURES